 - Even though many Germans speak English, as former German chancellor Willy Brandt once said: "If I'm selling to you, I speak your language.
 If I'm buying, dann müssen Sie Deutsch sprechen."

 - As Karl der Grosse (also known as Charlemagne) once said, "To have another language is to possess a second soul."

 - Knowing the language of the country or community you are in immediately grants you a much deeper understanding of the people and culture around you, and you'll notice that those people are more willing to open up to you, much more so than they would be to any tourist or visitor.

 Politics and the European Union

-- More people in Europe speak German as their native language than any other language, and it is an official language in Germany, Austria, Switzerland, Luxembourg, and Liechtenstein.
+- More people in Europe speak German as their native language than any other, and it is an official language in Germany, Austria, Switzerland, Luxembourg and Liechtenstein.

-- 7 Germans have been recipients of the Nobel Peace Prize.
+- Seven Germans have been recipients of the Nobel Peace Prize.

 - German is the second most popular foreign language taught in Europe and Japan and the third most popular foreign language taught worldwide.

 - Travel - Germans spend more money on tourism than anyone else.
 In addition to the many other foreign countries they visit, the U.S. is also popular.
 More than half a million Germans visit Florida each year.

 - Germany had the highest number of total medals in the 1998 Olympics and the second highest total number of medals in the 1996 Olympics.
 Throughout Summer Olympic history, Germany has held its own.